sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 json_adoptable_animals and xml_adoptable_animals
 ------------------------------------------------

-.. rubric:: Cache time: 1 hour
+.. rubric:: Cache time: 10 minutes

 Returns a dataset containing all animals available for adoption.
 The method determines whether the format returned is JSON or XML::